Chris Nemeth, LISW-S

-Chris Nemeth has over ten years of experience in the area of mental health and wellness.
+Chris Nemeth has over twenty years of experience in the area of mental health and wellness.
 His training has been at the premier agencies in Columbus, Ohio.
 These agencies include the Buckeye Ranch, Northwest Counseling Services, Nationwide Children's Hospital at the Center for Child and Family Advocacy, and Dublin Counseling Center.
 His training includes counseling and therapy with children, adolescents, adults, couples, and families.
-He graduated from the Ohio State University in 1997 with a Bachelor of Arts in Psychology with honors.
+He graduated with honors from the Ohio State University in 1997 with a Bachelor of Arts in Psychology.
 He completed his Master of Social Work in 2000 and has been independently licensed since 2002.

 Chris' primary approach is to cultivate a safe, non-judgmental, and supportive relationship.
 He is very committed to his clients, and he believes in practical treatment.
 All interventions utilized are based on proven strategies that target a particular problem area.
 For example, Cognitive-Behavioral Therapy combats depressive symptoms by targeting self-defeating thoughts and a lack of emotional awareness.
 In addition, Chris is trained in EMDR, which is beneficial for processing past traumatic experiences.

 Chris' former clients now experience increased happiness and decreased worry.
 They feel better and more confident, and they often discover love in their relationships.
-Chris is confident that he can assist you in accomplishing your goals.
+Chris is confident that he can assist clients in accomplishing their goals.

 Steve Gugleilmi, LPCC-S

-Steve Guglielmi is a Licensed Professional Clinical Counselor through the State of Ohio Counselor, Social Work, and Marriage and Family Therapy Board.
-Steve received his Bachelor of Science in Psychology, with a minor in Sociology from The Ohio State University.
+Steve Guglielmi is a Licensed Professional Clinical Counselor through the State of Ohio Counselor, Social Worker, and Marriage and Family Therapist Board.
+Steve received his Bachelor of Science in Psychology with a minor in Sociology from The Ohio State University.
 He then went on to receive his Master of Science in Education in Community Counseling from University of Dayton.
-Since completing his Masters degree, Steve has gone on to become an independently licensed professional counselor.

-Steve has worked in the mental health field for nearly ten years.
-At Nemeth Counseling, he is the outpatient therapist with the longest tenure.
+At Nemeth Counseling, Steve is the Outpatient Therapist with the longest tenure.
 Most of Steve’s experience stems from working in the non-profit sector.
 He has previously held positions at Huckleberry House and at Netcare, acting as a Community Crisis Response Clinician.
 Steve completed his internship at Mt.
-Carmel’s Crime and Trauma Assistance program, receiving premier training in trauma related issues, including grief care and abuse healing.
+Carmel’s Crime and Trauma Assistance Program, receiving premier training in trauma-related issues, including grief care and abuse healing.